GeneralBots/botapp/PROMPT.md

 ## Remember

 - **ZERO WARNINGS** - Every clippy warning must be fixed
+- **ZERO COMMENTS** - No comments, no doc comments, no file headers, no ASCII art
 - **NO ALLOW IN CODE** - Never use #[allow()] in source files
 - **CARGO.TOML EXCEPTIONS OK** - Disable lints with false positives in Cargo.toml with comment
 - **NO DEAD CODE** - Delete unused code, never prefix with _